uconneeb/evolution/index.md

 ## Assigned readings and activities

 Indicated on the [lecture schedule](lecture-schedule).
-Please watch the lecture video (posted to HuskyCT) and read the assigned material before the lecture discussion begins.
+Please watch the lecture video (posted to HuskyCT) and read the assigned textbook pages before the lecture discussion begins.

 ## If you are enrolled in EEB-2245...